-For those new to it, Objectives and Key Results (OKRs) are a management framework which helps to ensure that the company focuses efforts on the same important issues throughout the organisation by taking a quarterly valuable slice out of our strategy.
+Objectives and Key Results (OKRs) are a management framework which helps to ensure that the company focuses efforts on the same important issues throughout the organisation by taking a quarterly valuable slice out of our strategy.
 OKR adherents include Google, Dropbox, LinkedIn, Oracle, Slack, Spotify, and Twitter.

-An OKR is broken into the following 2 elements
+An OKR is broken into the following 2 elements:

 Objective - A simple and inspiring statement of what we need to achieve to create a valuable business outcome.
-What’s important to note, is that the outcome is not what’a created or delivered, it’s the value that is derived by way of a happier customer or a better business.
+What’s important to note, is that the outcome is not what’s created or delivered, it’s the value that is derived by way of a happier customer or a better business.

 Key Results - 2-5 measures indicating how we know we’re making progress on delivering the Objective.
-We know we’re making valuable progress as they are results based, rather than activity based.
+We know we’re making valuable progress as they are results-based, rather than activity-based.